 - A partnership arrangement with Employment Ontario, Labour Education Centre, which assists with both career planning and placement of students into paid positions as they are ready

 - Training in WHMIS

 - A focus on skills for independent living, including nutrition and meal planning, cooking and food preparation skills, dining etiquette, shopping and purchasing, and home maintenance tasks to prepare students to manage or at least contribute to the running of a household

 - Our unique Real Economy program teaches personal financial management through the use of real cash, ‘earned’ through work placements.
 Note that the Real Economy program fee is charged to student accounts

-- Lunch is included in the program through our Real Economy – student groups cook three days/week, and can purchase or make own lunches on the other two days using their Real Economy money
+- Lunch is included in the program through our Real Economy – student groups cook three days/week.
+Friday is a “make your own” lunch where students practice making quick, easy lunches using food normally found in a home kitchen or left overs.
+Monday is purchase your lunch in the community using their Real Economy money

 - Home Ec units teaches and practices important skills such as sewing, laundry, first aid, etc.

 - Coaching is provided in the areas of personal care, hygiene, sexual health, relationships and dating